FREE SHIPPING ON EVERY ORDER

 Metal Picnic Tables - While wood is timeless, metal picnic tables are more contemporary.
 Made from iron, steel, or aluminum, they are all durable, and aluminum is even corrosion-resistant.
 The downside is that these are likely to absorb heat on a warm day.
 It also has limited designs.
 One typical design is a perforated tabletop with a matching perforated bench with a metal frame.

 Plastic Picnic Tables - If you’re looking for an affordable, easy to clean, and easy to maintain picnic table, you should consider using plastic picnic tables that are either made from recycled plastic or polyethylene.
-These require zero to little maintenance, and most are foldable and lightweight, making it easy to store during the offseason.
+These require zero to little maintenance, and most are foldable and lightweight, making them easy to store during the offseason.

 Picnic tables are usually just linear and rectangular and, at best, can seat up to eight people.
 However, there are now different styles of picnic tables that can fit different spaces.